Los Angeles Domestic Violence Lawyer

 Certain situations can lead to charges of child endangerment.
 These include physical abuse, neglect or emotional abuse, or accusations regarding operating a vehicle while under the influence of drugs or alcohol, with a child present in the vehicle.
 Read more.

-The domestic violence crime of “corporal injury to spouse” is defined under California Penal Code Section 273.5.
-It’s described as willfully inflicting a physical injury on a spouse or intimate partner and commonly called “domestic abuse.”
+The domestic violence crime of “corporal injury to spouse” is defined under Penal Code 273.5 PC ..
+It's described as willfully inflicting a physical injury on a spouse or intimate partner and commonly called “domestic abuse.”
 If the victim sustained serious injuries, you could be facing a great bodily injury enhancement (GBI) under California Penal Code 12022.7.

-Domestic battery is described in California Penal Code 243(e)(1), and is often referred to as “spousal battery.”
-It’s one of the most common charges filed in a domestic violence related incident.
+Domestic battery is described in Penal Code 243(e)(1) PC, and is often referred to as “spousal battery.”
+It's one of the most common charges filed in a domestic violence related incident.
 This crime is generally described as willful and unlawful offensive touching on someone that is your current or former spouse, cohabitant, someone of a dating relationship, or parent of your child.

 Get answers to basic questions about defending against criminal accusations of domestic violence.
 You need to know what to do if you have misdemeanor or felony domestic violence charges filed against you, as the repercussions of a conviction can last a lifetime.